 Mr. Saleh has been deeply anchored in driving the strategic direction of BRAC.
 He joined the organization in 2011, and took up an increasingly important role in leading advocacy for social change, information technology, communications and social innovation.
 He has been instrumental in BRAC’s concentration on emerging development challenges in the areas of urban poverty, youth skills development, inclusive growth and migration.
 As the senior director of the empowerment program cluster, he led BRAC’s new programmatic areas, namely, the urban development program, human rights and legal aid services, skills development program and migration program.
 He also led the development of BRAC’s five-year strategic plan in 2016.

-Prior to joining BRAC, Mr Saleh worked as a policy specialist for the Access to Information (A2i) Programme at the Prime Minister’s Office.
+Prior to joining BRAC, Mr. Saleh worked as a policy specialist for the Access to Information (A2i) Programme at the Prime Minister’s Office.
 As part of the Government’s Digital Bangladesh initiative, he led the policy effort to expand affordable broadband connectivity across Bangladesh and devised the Government’s m-governance strategy.
-He was also a key part of the Union Digital Centre team that created digital service centres in every union in Bangladesh.
+He was also a key part of the Union Digital Centre team that created digital service centers in every union in Bangladesh.
 Since then, he has actively promoted the role of technology and frugal innovation in the development sector.
 He spent 12 years in Goldman Sachs in different fin-tech roles and institutional client sales in New York and London, ending his term there as an Executive Director.
 He has also worked in Glaxo Wellcome, IBM and Nortel.

-Mr Saleh holds a Bachelor’s degree in computer science and an MBA in management and marketing from the Stern School of Business, New York University.
+Mr. Saleh holds a Bachelor’s degree in computer science and an MBA in management and marketing from the Stern School of Business, New York University.